why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 ...
 ```

-## Branches, workflow, rules
+## Contributing
+### Branches
-* The default branch -- the working branch -- is not `main` or `master` but `dev`.
+The default branch -- the working branch -- is not `main` or `master` but `dev`.
 I will merge from one milestone to the other.
+### Commits
-* Three types of commits.
+Three types of commits.
 PRs should whenever possible concern just one type of commit:
     * `structure` (how the textual and multimedia contents breaks down into different parts)
     * `design` (web and non-web visuals)
     * `web-functions` (functionalities invoked from the web release of the docs)
     * `contents` (textual and multimedia contents)
 * New features should be proposed or discussed using `dev` as baseline, unless they refer to a particular `structure`-, `design`- or `contents`- commit.
-* `master` enforces the same basic rules, bear them in mind if something is not working as expected:
-    * Require pull request reviews before merging
-    * Require status checks to pass before merging
-    * Require branches to be up to date before merging
+### Pull Requests (PRs)
+When lodging a PR please make sure to give us permission to commit to the Pull Request branch by checking the `Allow edits from maintainers` checkbox on the Pull Request.
+Otherwise we won't be able to work with you on your PR.
 ## Reviewing code
 * Amusing and relevant: https://mtlynch.io/code-review-love/#4-answer-questions-with-the-code-itself